Essex Woodlands Healthcare Partners

 Post in 2007

-Orthovita is a company based in Malvern, Pennsylvania, specializing in the development and marketing of orthobiologic and biosurgery products.
-Its product offerings include medical implants designed for the fusion, regeneration, and fixation of human bones, alongside a biosurgery platform that provides solutions for controlling intra-operative bleeding, also referred to as hemostasis.
-Orthovita distributes its products directly and through a network of non-stocking distributors and independent sales agents in the United States, as well as through independent stocking distributors in international markets.
-The company has established strategic partnerships with various organizations to enhance its product offerings and market reach.
-Founded in 1992, Orthovita continues to be a key player in the spine and orthopedic biosurgery sectors.
+Orthovita is a Malvern, Pennsylvania-based company specializing in the development and marketing of orthobiologic and biosurgery products.
+Founded in 1992, Orthovita focuses on medical implants designed for the fusion, regeneration, and fixation of human bones.
+Additionally, the company's biosurgery platform provides innovative solutions for controlling intra-operative bleeding, also referred to as hemostasis.
+Orthovita distributes its products directly to healthcare providers in the United States and internationally, utilizing both independent stocking distributors and non-stocking distributors.
+The company has established strategic partnerships with notable organizations, enhancing its market presence and product offerings.

 Xanodyne